 The Ontario government finally released its Greater Golden Horseshoe Transportation Plan, which sets out their vision for the region’s transportation system over the next 30 years.
 Although this Plan was initiated under the Liberal government in 2016, Ford and the PCs have now taken the credit.
 It’s a shame that a half decade’s work has become Mr. Ford’s political campaign advertisement to buy votes for the next provincial election.
-Despite extensive stakeholder engagement during the development of the Plan, it is clear that the MTO simply didn’t listen or even give a fuck about anything they heard.
+Despite extensive stakeholder engagement during the development of the Plan, it is clear that the MTO simply didn’t listen or even give a shit about anything they heard.
 Both the City of Mississauga, and the Region of Peel have publicly expressed their discontent regarding the Plan’s lack of details and commitment on key projects such as two-way service on the Milton GO corridor.
-Note: They weren’t even given the chance to see the Plan before it’s grand release to the entire world.
 Further, there is absolutely no regard for the overwhelming opposition to Highway 413 from the City of Mississauga, City of Brampton, Region of Peel, and numerous other prominent stakeholders.

 The Plan includes a map of ambitious infrastructure investments including two “conceptual” transit lines, specifically a cross-regional connection between Burlington and Oshawa and an extension of the Ontario Line through Kipling station and Pearson Airport before connecting with the western end of the Line 4 subway.
 It all looks great besides the fact that important details such as costs and timelines are missing.
 As far as I’m aware, there has never been a single business case or cost-benefit analysis completed on any of these “conceptual” projects.
 Until then, the map is nothing more than a piece of art with a bunch of lines, which we have seen far too many times.
 Just one of many plans that would collectively make a great exhibit at the AGO.